AWS Database Services Cheat Sheet – RDS, DynamoDB, Aurora

 • In case of a disaster or an outage, one of the clusters in a secondary AWS Region can be promoted to take full read/write workloads in under a minute.

 • However, the process is not automatic.
-If the primary region becomes unavailable, you can manually remove a secondary region from an Aurora Global Database and promote it to take full reads and writes.
+If the primary region becomes unavailable, you must manually remove a secondary region from an Aurora Global Database and promote it to take full reads and writes.
 You will also need to point the application to the newly promoted region.

 DynamoDB Global Tables